 Bail is accepted 24 hours a day at the Enumclaw City Jail.
-Bail is accepted at the reception window in the lobby of the Enumclaw Police Department.
+Please contact the Enumclaw Police Department Non-Emergency line at 360-825-3505 for instructions on bail collection.
 Bail may be posted with cash or a bond from a bail bond company.
 When posting cash bails, we only accept cash for the bail.
 We do not accept checks, money orders, or credit cards nor do we have money to make change.

 There are many bail bond companies authorized to write a bond at the Enumclaw City Jail.
 The bail bond companies generally charge 8-15 percent of the bail amount.
 This is their fee for writing the bond and is not refundable.
 The Enumclaw City Jail does not provide referrals to any specific bonding company.
 If using a bail bond company, you can find one listed in the Yellow Pages or on the internet under Bail Bonds.

 All bail received at the Enumclaw City Jail is forwarded to the Court that ordered the bail.
 Please contact the Court directly for all questions regarding bail refunds.

 Once bail has been posted, it may take up to an hour before the inmate is released.
 This will vary depending on the day of the week, time of day, and overall activity in the jail at the time bail is received.